 According to the Food & Agriculture Organization, food waste, “the discard of edible foods at the retail and consumer levels” makes up one third of all food produced.
-According to Drawdown, reducing food waste is the third most effective solution to combating climate change.
+Composting food waste not only reduces pressures on landfills, but also reduces the amount of methane, a greenhouse gas 34 times stronger than CO2, that is released during decomposition.
 The financial impact of food waste is considerable, as is the ecological impact.
 Therefore we should do all we can to reduce the amount of food we waste.

 When it comes to food at Williams College, we try to decrease waste and increase composting of unused or uneaten food.
 At each dining hall clearing station or dish return area, there is signage on the walls with updated examples of every non-food item that is compostable in that dining hall.
 In most locations, the food waste barrel has a 10″ hole with a magnetic rim around the edge to attempt to catch any utensils that accidentally get dropped in.